-Residence offers a great opportunity to meet and live with people from different backgrounds, religions, nationalities, cultures, and interests.
-You also benefit from the convenience and safety of living just minutes away from your classes, the Library, and the University sports facilities, all of which you can reach from your residence building through our network of heated, well-lit tunnels.
+Residence offers a great opportunity to meet and live with people from different backgrounds, religions, nationalities, cultures and interests.
+You also benefit from the convenience and safety of living just minutes away from your classes, the Library and the University sports facilities, all of which you can reach from your residence building through our network of heated, well-lit tunnels.

 Graduate students have reserved residence space on the top two floors of Leeds house.
 The majority of theses spaces are single-gender suites on co-ed floors.
-There are also spaces available in all-female and all-male wings.
 There are no facilities on campus for co-ed suites or family accommodation.

-Graduate students who have been offered and have accepted admission (including conditional acceptance) will be able to apply online for residence as of February 1, 2009.
+Graduate students, who have been offered and have accepted admission (including conditional acceptance), will be able to apply online for residence as of February 1, 2012.
 Priority for residence is given to current Carleton graduate students.
-Residence for new graduate students is determined by a lottery being held on June 10, 2009.
+Residence for new graduate students is determined by a lottery being held in June 2012.

-Information regarding residence fees, the Residence Contract, etc. can be found on the Housing Services website at www.carleton.ca/ housing.
-The website will be updated with 2009-10 information as it becomes available.
+Information regarding residence fees, the Residence Contract, etc. can be found on the Housing Services website at carleton.ca/housing.
+The website will be updated with 2012-13 information as it becomes available.